One-skeleton posets of Bruhat interval polytopes: Introduction

 In the last decade, there has been an explosion of work (see \cite{arkani-hamed_bourjaily_cachazo_goncharov_postnikov_trnka_2016}) relating the physical theory of \emph{scattering amplitudes} to the combinatorics and geometry of the \emph{totally nonnegative Grassmannian} $Gr(k,n)_{\geq 0}$ by way of the \emph{amplituhedron}.
 In this setting, \emph{on-shell diagrams} from physics correspond to \emph{reduced plabic graphs}, which give parametrizations of an important cell decomposition of $Gr(k,n)_{\geq 0}$ \cite{postnikov2006total}.

-In \cite{arkani-hamed_bourjaily_cachazo_goncharov_postnikov_trnka_2016} it is shown that reduced plabic graphs for a given cell may be built up recursively using \emph{BCFW-bridge decompositions}.
-In \cite{Williams}, Williams showed that these decompositions of plabic graphs correspond to the maximal chains in $P_v$ when $v$ is a Grassmannian permutation, and that this is analogous to the fact that reduced words for the longest permutation $w_0$ correspond to maximal chains in $P_{w_0}$ (weak order).
-Since weak order is a lattice, Theorem~\ref{thm:intro-lattice} extends this analogy and implies new structure within the set of BCFW-bridge decompositions; that $P_v$ is a lattice for Grassmannian permutations was conjectured by Fraser \cite{fraser2020cyclic}.
+In \cite[\S3.2]{arkani-hamed_bourjaily_cachazo_goncharov_postnikov_trnka_2016} it is shown that reduced plabic graphs for a given cell may be built up recursively using \emph{BCFW-bridge decompositions}.
+In \cite[Thm.~3.2]{Williams}, Williams showed that these decompositions of plabic graphs correspond to the maximal chains in $P_v$ when $v$ is a Grassmannian permutation, and that this is analogous to the fact that reduced words for the longest permutation $w_0$ correspond to maximal chains in $P_{w_0}$ (weak order).
+Since weak order is a lattice, Theorem~\ref{thm:intro-lattice} extends this analogy and implies new structure within the set of BCFW-bridge decompositions.
+That $P_v$ is a lattice for Grassmannian permutations was conjectured by Fraser \cite[Rmk.~3.7]{fraser2020cyclic}.
+Fraser also conjectured that a larger class of posets, which are not necessarily the 1-skeleton posets of any polytope, are lattices; this problem remains open.